ZooMoo

+History

+In 2012, two biology companies, Beach House Pictures and NHNZ, signed with DirecTV to make a new children’s television network by the name of “ZooMoo”.
+It was officially launched in Brazil on 11 September 2013, exclusive to Sky, and by 21 August 2014, it was launched all over Latin America via DirecTV.

+By 4 April 2014, it was launched in Singapore via StarHub.

-In 2016, Canadian-based Blue Ant Media acquired a majority stake in the channel.
+In 2016, Canadian-based Blue Ant Media acquired a majority stake in the channel, alongside Beach House Kids and NHNZ, and by then, the Spanish feed was launched in the United States.

 On 25 May 2018, the channel was launched in the Philippines on Easy TV Home.

-The channel launched on Virgin Media channels 295 and 739 on 21 July 2018.
-A temporary duplicate of the SD channel launched a day later following the removal of the UKTV network of channels, taking the slot held by Eden +1, until they returned on 11 August 2018.
+The channel launched on British cable television provider Virgin Media on channels 295 and 739 on 21 July 2018.
+A temporary duplicate of the SD channel launched a day later following the removal of the UKTV network of channels, taking the slot that was occupied by Eden +1, until the channels were added back onto the EPG on 11 August 2018.

 The SD version was removed from channel 295 a few days later.
-The HD channel was removed from Virgin Media on 7 January 2020, the same day as 5Spike and VH1.
+The HD channel was removed from Virgin Media on 7 January 2020, the same day as 5Spike and VH1 closed.
 The UK channel later closed in the same year.

 On 1 December 2018, a ZooMoo programming block was launched on Cignal's exclusive channel, Colours.

 In Latin America, Brazil and the United States, ZooMoo is operated by AMC Networks International.
 Currently, the United States and Latin America share a ZooMoo feed, which is available in English and Spanish.
-The Brazilian feed, known as "ZooMoo Kids," features some exclusive shows produced in Brazil, and only features programming in Portuguese.
+The Brazilian feed, known as "DumDum" (formerly known as ZooMoo Kids and ZooMoo) features some exclusive shows produced in Brazil, and only features programming in Portuguese.